 What to expect when you have laser treatment

-- They’ll give you eye drops to make your pupils bigger.
+- They’ll give you eye drops to widen your pupils.

 - A special contact lens is then put on your eye to hold your eyelids open.

-- Small bursts of laser beams are focused on one part of your eye.
-This can feel painful, as you may feel a sharp sensation when certain areas are treated.
+- It isn’t usually painful but you may feel a sharp sensation when certain areas are treated.

-- The treatment will take around half an hour.
+- The treatment will take around 30 minutes.